adriankato/BookTickets/README.md

 # BookTickets
-A web app created with Flask-SQLAlchemy + Postgressql.
+A web app created with Flask-SQLAlchemy + Postgresql.
 The program simulates the movie booking process.